cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 The exact key generation mechanism is out of scope for this specification.
 In general, key generation is a protocol that outputs (1) a shared, group public key PK owned by each Signer, and (2) individual shares of the signing key owned by each Signer.
-One possible mechanism is to depend on a trust dealer, wherein the dealer generates a group secret `s` uniformly at random and uses Verifiable Secret Sharing to share it with each participant.
-Another mechanism is to use a distributed key generation protocol.
+In general, two possible key generation mechanisms are possible, one that requires a single, trusted dealer, and the other which requires performing a distributed key generation protocol.
+We highlight key generation mechanism by a trusted dealer in Section {{dep-dealer}}, for reference.

 The rest of this section describes the core FROST protocol.